AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ---
 Dear John Doe,

 Idea **A** sounds good to me!
 Let's add it to the current sprint.
-It seems to be easy to execute, and I'm very confident on the impact, cause every users should be able to see the recomendation block on the **listing page**.
-I'd provide the A/B test design by the end of the day, so we can run it tommorow.
+It seems to be easy to execute, and I'm very confident on the impact, cause every users should be able to see the recomendation block on the listing page.
+I'd provide the A/B test design by the end of the day, so we can run it tomorow.

 Idea **B** sounds easy to implement, however I'm uncertain on how many users actually need this feature.
 It doesn't seems like users tend to search the same service over and over again.
 However if the development side is ready to implement, then this experiment also might go into the backlog on this week.

 Idea **C** sounds cool!
 Does this feature should be integrated into suppliers CRM?
-If online booking feature is available on the **listing page** then there is a big confidence that it might boost the conversion rate, but we have to be certain that it will be ready anytime soon, otherwise let's postpone it to the next sprint.
+If online booking feature is available on the listing page then there is a big confidence that it might boost the conversion rate, but we have to be certain that it will be ready anytime soon, otherwise let's postpone it to the next sprint.

 Idea **D** in my opinion may decrease the conversion rate, cause it makes clear whether the working hours suit your needs or not.
 But if you insist, it still very easy to implement so we can run the test on this week.